skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 where logic could be better represented as a component.
 It can offer a number of
 advantages:

-- More declarative, readable component trees.
+- More declarative, readable component trees by giving a name to concepts.
 - Less duplication of logic which leads to easier maintenance and increased consistency.
-- More flexible since they can be added anywhere in the tree (eg: impression tracking).
+- More flexible since they can be added anywhere in the tree (eg: impression tracking) and composed as needed.

 Duplication isn't inherently bad and there are cases where it may be better to have a little duplication than trying to force a single component to handle all of the possible use cases and edge cases.
-However, there are often common themes throughout a codebase that are overlooked that are better represented as components.
+However, there are often common themes throughout a codebase that are overlooked that can be better represented as components.